sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/redirect.md

 Please refer to [How to Deploy Apache APISIX](../product/how-to-deploy-apache-apisix.md) to learn how to deploy Apache APISIX and connect it to API7 Cloud.
 In this guide, we'll deploy an Apache APISIX instance on Docker.

-### Create Service and API
+### Create Service and Route

-We'll create a Service with the following details in this guide.
+We'll create a service with the following details in this guide.

-1. The Service name is `redirect-app`.
+1. The service name is `redirect-app`.
 2. The path prefix is `/v1`.
 3. The HTTP Host is `redirect.httpbin.org`.
 4. The upstream URL is `https://httpbin.org`.

-Besides, we'll create an API inside the `redirect-app` Service.
+Besides, we'll create a route inside the `redirect-app` Service.

-1. The API name is `anything`.
+1. The route name is `anything`.
 2. The path is `/anything` (prefix match), and strip the path prefix.
 3. It accepts all HTTP methods.

 :::note

-If you don't know how to configure a Service and API, please refer to the [Getting Started](../../getting-started) guides first
+If you don't know how to configure a service and route, please refer to the [Getting Started](../../getting-started) guides first

 :::